Benjamin Ory

 prof_pic.jpg

-I received my Ph.D. in musicology from Stanford University in 2022 and have since served as visiting assistant professor in musicology at Williams College.
+I received my Ph.D. in musicology from Stanford University in 2022 and have since served as visiting assistant professor in musicology at Williams College and a postdoctoral fellow at Stanford.
 My interests include sixteenth-century music, digital humanities, and the historiography of early music.

 See my CV for more details.